Ajinkya-wan/Create-Neural-network-/README.md

-# Simple neural network
+Simple neural network
-Tried to build Neural network using python.

-##Overview

-This is the code for [this](https://youtu.be/p69khggr1Jo) video by Siraj Raval on Youtube.
+Overview
 This is a single layer feedforward neural network (perceptron).
-We use binary digits as our inputs and expect binary digits as our outputs.
-We'll use [backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html) via gradient descent to train our network and make our prediction as accurate as possible.
+We use binary digits as our inputs and expect binary digits as our outputs.Use of backpropagation(via gradient descent to train our network and make predictions more accurate.

-##Dependencies

-numpy.

-##Usage
+Dependencies

+numpy

 Run ``python demo.py`` in terminal to see it train, then predict.